 Now, try to log on to the Web-based configuration page again after the above settings have been configured.
-If you still cannot access the configuration page, please restore your Router's factory default settings and reconfigure your Router following the instructions in 3.2 Login.
+If you still cannot access the configuration page, please restore your modem router's factory default settings and reconfigure your modem router following the instructions in 3.2 Login.
 Please feel free to contact our Technical Support if the problem still exists.